| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 This, of course, is a problem shared by a large proportion of “normal”

+peers.
 Certain institutions—usually the more selective,

 or higher priced private schools—may require student essays, portfolios,